 This module offers the student the opportunity to learn the theory and application of various non-traditional / alternative bodywork therapies including: Reiki, Polarity, Ayurveda, Chakra Balancing and Chromotherapy.
 Additionally, students will be instructed in Tai Chi, Qi Gong, Stress Management, Guided Imagery, Visualization, and Meditation techniques.
 Students will be challenged to incorporate various non-traditional / alternative applications learned into their own personalized bodywork session.
-Other topics covered in this module include the anatomy and physiology of the digestive and urinary systems; pathologies of the digestive and urinary systems; special senses; classes of medication; and career preparation and professional development related to the field of massage therapy.
+Students will receive a minimum of eight (8) hours of anatomy and physiology of the nervous system instruction, in addition to six (6) hours of pathologies of the nervous system instruction.
+Students will receive a minimum of eight (8) hours of kinesiology instruction as it relates to the muscles of the forearm and hand.